Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

        [103, 203]])
 ```

-Remember, as we saw [before](single-axis-tuple), size 1 dimensions may seem
+As we saw [before](single-axis-tuple), size 1 dimensions may seem redundant,
-redundant, but they are not a bad thing.
-Not only do they allow indexing an
+but they are not a bad thing.
+Not only do they allow indexing an array
-array uniformly, they are also very important in the way they interact with
+uniformly, they are also very important in the way they interact with NumPy's
-NumPy's broadcasting rules.
+broadcasting rules.

 (advanced-indices)=